nilgold/Office-OpSec/README.md

 ### Notes

 * Requests posted to the Sheets web app trigger a compute usage.
-* The request originates from the user's browser, and I can't guarantee that a malicious request to the sheet is impossible.
-The web app can be hardened by disabling accepted request types.
+* The request originates from the user's browser, and malicious requests to the sheet may be possible.
+Any hardening should probably begin in Code.gs.

 ### Configuration